Hardcoreprawn/architecture/input/posts/principles/Responsive-Change-Management.md

 ---
 Title: Responsive Change Management
 Published: 12/04/2023
-Description: When we change how we use our computers and software to store and share information, we need to make sure that these changes are done quickly and without delay.
+Lead: When we change how we use our computers and software to store and share information, we need to make sure that these changes are done quickly and without delay.
 Tags:
   - Architectural Principles
   - Architecture